ptran32/terraform-aws-minimal/README.md

 It is only for test purposes, and might not have all requirements for a production setup (e.g network-wise).

 # usage

-Make sure to export your AWS access key / secret key as variable
+1 - Export your AWS access key / secret key as variable

-in live/dev/aws-minimal-setup repo:
+2 - Add your public key in terraform.tfvars file (for SSH connection to instances) In live/dev/aws-minimal-setup repo, replace the placeholder with yout public key: public_key = "PLACE_YOUR_PUBLIC_KEY"

+3 - Apply the configuration
-- terraform init
+terraform init
-- terraform apply (check also the plan output here ;) )
+terraform apply (check also the plan output here ;) )

 # Module VPC
 ## Requirements